 Himalayas Travel Information

 Electrical current is 220 volts, 50Hz.
-Round two- and three-pin plugs are used.
+Round two and three-pin plugs are used.

 Nepali is the official language.
 English is spoken in all major tourist areas.

-Nepal has numerous cultural practices that are unusual to foreigners.
-In the tourist areas there is a high degree of tolerance towards visitors, but away from these places foreigners should be sensitive to local customs.
-Never accept or offer anything, or eat with the left hand.
 Do not eat from someone else's plate or offer food from one's own.
-Women should dress conservatively and cover as much as possible.
+Women should dress conservatively and cover up as much as possible.
 Permission should be sought before taking photographs, particularly at religious sites.
 Public displays of affection between men and women are frowned upon.

 The country code for Nepal is +977, and the outgoing code is 00, followed by the relevant country code (e.g. 0044 for the UK).
 City/area codes are in use, e.g. (0)1 for Kathmandu and (0)41 for Pokhara.
-Two mobile phone operators provide GSM 900 network coverage in the main cities and towns, but this does not extend to the summit of Mount Everest!
-In the main tourist centres of Kathmandu and Pokhara there are Internet cafes on every corner.
+Two mobile phone operators provide GSM 900 network coverage in the main cities and towns.
+In the main tourist centres of Kathmandu and Pokhara, there are internet cafes on every corner.

-Travellers to Nepal do not have to pay duty on 200 cigarettes, 50 cigars or the equivalent in other tobacco products; 1 litre of alcohol and perfume for personal use.
+Travellers to Nepal do not have to pay duty on 200 cigarettes, 50 cigars or 20g of tobacco.
+1.15 litre of spirits or wine, and perfume for personal use.
 It is illegal to export goods that are over 100 years old.

 Become our Himalayas Travel Expert

 We are looking for contributors for our Himalayas travel guide.
 If you are a local, a regular traveller to Himalayas or a travel professional with time to contribute and answer occasional forum questions, please contact us.